Anne Marie Braafheid

-Anne Marie Braafheid is a Curaçaoan actress, model and beauty pageant titleholder who became the first black woman to attain the position of first runner-up in the Miss Universe 1968 contest.
-A retired primary school teacher and fluent in five languages, she has been married since the 1970s, has one daughter and still resides in Curaçao.
+Anne Marie Braafheid is a Curaçaoan actress and beauty pageant titleholder who became the first black woman to attain the position of first runner-up in the Miss Universe 1968 contest.
+As Miss Curaçao, she was the choice of two judges for the Miss Universe title, which was won that year by Miss Brazil.
+At the time, she was a primary school teacher.

-In popular culture

-She had a part in the much-debated 1970 Italian giallo film, Le tue mani sul mio corpo.